DS252-StormCrafter/StormCrafters/README.md

  # Note admin_portal_website_endpoint

  ```
+If you get a “BucketAlreadyExists” error, edit ```./infra/terraform.tfvars``` with a globally unique bucket name and rerun terraform apply.

- ## 6. Build and Push Backend to AWS ECR
+ ## 🐳 6.
+Build and Push Backend to AWS ECR

  ```bash
  cd ../backend